Shamwayne/smockey/README.md

 A barebones User and Comments Mock Object Generator for use in testing or automated database generation.
 Still a work in progress but basic functionality of generating MockUsers and MockComments is already functional.

+*Note:* No longer in development, use Faker instead. it has way more datatypes to choose from

 ## Usage

 To use the library, just import the relevant object from soshy